-The Helene & Grant Wilson Center for Social Entrepreneurship was created in 2005 to serve the nonprofit community and Pace University.
-Devoted to honing the risk-taking spirit and managerial skills of nonprofit organizations, the center was launched with a pledge of $5 million from Helene and Grant Wilson, Boston-area entrepreneurs and philanthropists whose philanthropic endeavors convinced them that entrepreneurial management can help social ventures increase their impact.
+The Helene T. & Grant M. Wilson Center for Social Entrepreneurship was created in 2005 to serve the nonprofit community and Pace University.
+Devoted to honing the risk-taking spirit and managerial skills of nonprofit organizations, the center was launched with a pledge from Helene and Grant Wilson, Boston-area entrepreneurs and philanthropists whose philanthropic endeavors convinced them that entrepreneurial management can help social ventures increase their impact.

 - Inspired Education: Cultivating the next generation of interdisciplinary nonprofit and social enterprise leaders by offering both education and leadership development.

 - Research to practice: Creating a diverse portfolio of research projects focused on identifying and addressing immediate issues facing nonprofits and social enterprises.

 - Recognized voice: Sharing knowledge and highlighting trends and challenges in the sector, as well as the work of unique nonprofits and social enterprises, through a broad array of channels to directly influence practice.

 - Energetic community: Fostering a collaborative community of faculty, students, alumni, and practitioners.